TheWallOfDucks/chaos-duck/CONTRIBUTING.md

 6. All new files added should have a one line description indicating the purpose.
 7. All changes should be commented or clear enough to decipher by looking at the code.
 8. All changes should follow the existing code style (indentation, use of braces, white space, capitalization, variable naming etc.).
 Do no reformat source code using a different style.
+9. If you are completing an item from [TODO](#todo) then remove it from the list.
-9. Finally, update the package version appropriately.
+10. Finally, update the package version and [README.md](README.md) appropriately.
 [Read this](https://docs.npmjs.com/about-semantic-versioning) for more information on semantic versioning.

 ## Reporting a Bug

--   If reporting a security bug, [email me directly](caleb.duckwall@apiture.com)
+-   If reporting a security bug, [email me directly](mailto:caleb.duckwall@apiture.com)
 -   If not reporting a security bug, make sure you provide the following information in your bug report:
     -   What version of Node are you using?
     -   What version of TypeScript are you using?